The Penalty (1920 film): Legacy

 The Penalty was one of Chaney's breakout roles, showcasing his taste for the macabre and talent for contortion and disguise.
 He had previously demonstrated similar qualities in the previous year's The Miracle Man, but The Penalty and Treasure Island, both of 1920, secured Chaney's place as one of America's most famous character actors, before moving on to his more famous roles in 1923's The Hunchback of Notre Dame and 1925's The Phantom of the Opera.
-In 2009, Empire Magazine named it #17 in a poll of the 20 Greatest Gangster Movies You've Never Seen *Probably.
+In 2009, Empire named it #17 in a poll of the 20 Greatest Gangster Movies You've Never Seen *Probably.

 Modern score

 The Penalty was shown at the Hippodrome Silent Film Festival in March 2018 accompanied by a newly commissioned score by Scottish composer Graeme Stephen for guitar (Stephen) and cello (Pete Harvey).